Two men appear in Lisburn court charged with the cultivation of cannabis

-Two men appear in Lisburn court charged in connection with the cultivation of cannabis in Lurgan
+Two men appear in Lisburn court charged with the cultivation of cannabis in Lurgan

 A third defendant had previously been released on bail also charged with cultivating cannabis, and permitting the production of a Class B controlled drug on premises.